Welcome to Sanctuary Counseling Group

-Sanctuary Counseling Group recognizes the unique needs and stressors of pastors working within the pastorate and well as the needs of the pastoral family.
-To this end we offer a number of resources specifically for clergy.
+Sanctuary Counseling Group recognizes the unique needs and stressors of pastors working within the pastorate as well as the needs of the pastoral family.
+To this end we offer a number of resources specifically for clergy

 Check out the clergy resources page, including educational and workshop opportunities, counseling and consultation, vocational assessment, and helpful readings.
 Feel free to contact an SCG therapist in your geographical area for further information.
 As persons trained in both theology and mental health counseling—and with a high standard of confidentiality—SCG therapists are in a unique position to serve the needs of parish clergy and their families.